 After ingestion, food is digested and then it is passed to different parts of body for the growth, repair and other vital functionins of body.

 The food we take is primarily in the form of complex substances.
-OUr body canot use food in complex form.
+Our body cannot use food in complex form.
 So, these complex substances need to be broken down into simple substances so that they can be absorbed by cells of the body.
-After that, cells can utilise such simple substances for various purposes, like growth & energy, and for getting energy.
+After that, cells can utilise such simple substances for various purposes, like growth & repair, and for getting energy.

 The process of breaking down of complex component of food into simpler substances is called digestion.
 The process of digestion is different in different organisms.
 Digestive systems of different animals have evolved according to different dietary needs of these animals.